edespino/cloudberry-site/docs/sql-stmts/alter-database.md

 ## Compatibility

-The `ALTER DATABASE` statement is a Cloudberry Database extension.
+The `ALTER DATABASE` statement is a Apache Cloudberry extension.

 ## See also